An Introduction To Sleep Hygiene

 - Don’t eat before you go to bed.

-- Create calming aromas with our Linen Spray.
+- Create calming aromas with a linen spray

-- Soak in a bath with our Linen & Lavender bathing gel as part of your nightly routine or as a wind down from a more hectic day.
+- Soak in a bath as part of your nightly routine or as a wind down from a more hectic day.

 - Wear socks when you go to bed.
 Warm feet send a signal to your body & head that it is bedtime, according to the National Sleep Foundation.